diivm/SLAM-Miscellaneous/MarkovLocalisation/README_MarkovLocalisation.md

 # README for Markov Localisation

 ## Files:
-1. `initialize_priors.cpp`: Code to nitialise priors for a non-circular world.
+1. `initialize_priors.cpp`: Code to initialise priors for a non-circular world.
 2. `normpdf_test.cpp`: Test code for normal function pdf probability.
 3. `observation_model.cpp`: Code for an observation model, calculates likelihood probability based on landmark proximity.
 4. `motion_model.cpp`: Code for a motion model,calculates probability of being at an estimated position.